steveklabnik/steveklabnik.com/src/pages/writing/memory-safety-is-a-red-herring.md

 In some ways I'm also repeating another older slogan Rust had: "memory safety without garbage collection."
 But it's more like "no UB and no garbage collection."
 Gosh, why didn't we put *that* on the website?
-Practically rolls right off the tounge.
-What makes Rust appealing, and I think especially to the "non-systems" crowd, is that it shares a property of many managed languges, that of "no undefined behavior by default," with a property of many systems languages, that of "no runtime, as little overhead as possible."
+Practically rolls right off the tongue.
+What makes Rust appealing, and I think especially to the "non-systems" crowd, is that it shares a property of many managed languages, that of "no undefined behavior by default," with a property of many systems languages, that of "no runtime, as little overhead as possible."
 And sure, there's an escape hatch, but it's rarely used, and clearly separates the two worlds.
 This is a